ajdruff/lancer/README.md

 3. For each remote server, if ssh connection is on an alternate port or requires custom switches, create or edit `.ssh/config` :

             Host ex example.com
                  User joe
                  HostName example.com
                  Port 2222
                  PreferredAuthentications publickey,password
                  IdentityFile /path/to/local/id_rsa
                  AddKeysToAgent yes

->IdentifyFile = private key file. tells ssh where to find the private key. if it has a passphrase, you'll be prompted for it each time you login unless you are running ssh-agent
+    >*IdentifyFile* = Tells ssh where to find the private key.
+Tf your private key has a passphrase, you'll be prompted for it each time you login unless you are running ssh-agent

+    >*AddKeysToAgent* : Tells ssh to automatically add the private key to ssh-agent once you've successfully added your passphrase.

->**for more information, see [OpenSSH/Client Configuration Files](https://en.wikibooks.org/wiki/OpenSSH/Client_Configuration_Files)
+    >**for more information, see [OpenSSH/Client Configuration Files](https://en.wikibooks.org/wiki/OpenSSH/Client_Configuration_Files)**

-For the given ssh config file, all the following logins are valid:
+    For the above ssh config, you can login to example.com using any of the following commands:

             ssh joe@example.com
             ssh ex
             ssh -p 2222 joe@example.com

 ## Step X - Upload Public Keys

 ### setup keys for each environment that you will be remotely conntecting to: